What are the best lights for electric skateboards?

 Best Electric Skateboard Lights

 The company ShredLights is the most popular when it comes to e-board lights.
-Their basic model was very successful, but in June 2019 a new and upgraded version entered the market – the ShredLights SL-200.
+Their basic model was very successful, but in June 2021 a new and upgraded version entered the market – the ShredLights SL-300.
 They have white headlights and red taillights available for purchase.
-The SL-200s now have a battery 3x bigger than their predecessor, can stay lit for up to 150 hours and have 200 lumens of maximum brightness per ShredLight.
+The SL-300s now have a battery 1,5x bigger than their predecessor, can stay lit for up to 150 hours and have 300 lumens of maximum brightness per ShredLight.
 You can attach the lights when you need them, and take them off when you don’t – no tools needed.
 You can recharge these lights while they are installed on your board (you don’t need to take them off) via a micro USB cable.
-The ShredLights SL-200 work with almost every type of board.
+The ShredLights SL-300 work with almost every type of board.
 They are also water-resistant, and come with an IP65 Rating.
 Years of research and development have brought this combination of reliability and ease of use to a set of trucks near you.
-You can check them out at their website.
 I have managed to obtain a discount code for my audience.
 If you check out with the code “DANIEL10” you get 10% off!

 |Max Battery Life||150 hrs max|